Size: 3.2 Linear feet

 Summary: The papers of New York art dealer, critic, and author Martin Birnbaum measure 3.2 linear feet and date from 1862-1967, with the bulk of the material dating from 1920-1967.
 The papers document Birnbaum's association with the firm of Scott & Fowles, the lives and activities of his friends and colleagues, and his literary work, through biographical material, correspondence, writings and notes, business records, printed material, a scrapbook, scattered artwork, and photographs of Birnbaum, friends and colleagues, and artwork.

-Biographical/Historical Note: Art dealer, New York, N.Y.
-Manager of the Berlin Photographic Co., New York City, 1910-1916.
-Longtime partner in the art firm of Scott & Fowles.
-Spent later part of his career building the Grenville Lindall Winthrop Collection, now at the Fogg Museum.
+New York art dealer, critic, and author Martin Birmbaum (1878-1970) was the manager of the American branch of the Berlin Photographic Company in New York City from 19101916, and a longtime partner in the art firm Scott & Fowles.
+He spent the later part of his career building the Grenville Lindall Winthrop Collection, now at the Fogg Museum.

 Material on reels N698, N698A-N698B were lent for microfilming by Martin Birnbaum in 1967.
 The rest of the collection was donated in an anonymous gift in 1970 and by Martin Birnbaum's great-nephew, Jerome Ziegler, in 1975.

 The Archives of American Art also holds microfilm of material lent for microfilming (reels N698, N698A-N698B) including correspondence, bookplates, sketches, newspaper clippings, and a list of books containing ornamental drawings and illustrations.
 Loaned materials were returned to the lender and are not described in the collection container inventory.

 Funding for the processing of this collection was provided by the Terra Foundation for American Art